 Calcium-rich fish include sardines, salmon, anchovy, and shrimp.

 Phosphorus plays a vital role in bone formation, so it’s an essential mineral for your parrot’s body.
-Fish contains phosphorus in abundance.
-This mineral helps to:
+Fish contains phosphorus in abundance, which helps to:

-- Create proteins that are used for growing, maintaining, and repairing cells and tissues.
+- Utilize proteins for growing, maintaining, and repairing cells and tissues.

 - Make ATP, a molecule used in the body to store energy